samkos/ludion/docs/what_is_ludion.rst

 dashboard.

-*Ludion* is released as an Open Source Software under BSD Licence.
+Developed by the KAUST Supercomputing Laboratory, *Ludion* is released as an Open Source Software under BSD Licence.
-It is available at http://github.org/samkos/ludion
+It is available at http://github.com/samkos/ludion

 Features
 --------